 Porto’s Livraria Lello is said to have been an inspiration for JK Rowling’s Harry Potter series during her residency in the city and, it’s not hard to see why…

 Though, let’s just say, you will find slightly more tourists at Livraria Lello than Ler Devager!
-Head over to my Unmissable Porto post to find out more about Livraria Lello and check out my Lisbon’s Best Instagram locations post to find out more about Ler Devager.
+Head over to my Perfect Two Days in Porto post to find out more about Livraria Lello and check out my Lisbon’s Best Instagram locations post to find out more about Ler Devager.

 Douro Valley Vs Sintra